-- 1. In order to graduate from Auburn High School in 2022, 2023, or 2024, a student must: - A. Earn 22 credits - B. Successfully pass 4 units in English, 2 units of Science, 3 units of Mathematics, 1 unit of U.S. History (plus additional 1/2 in Social Science), 1/2 in Consumers Education, 1/2 unit in Basic Health, and 1/2 unit in Modern U.S. History.
-Finally, students must take at least 1 year of Music, or Art, or Foreign Language, or a Vocational Education course. - Courses in three different curricula at Auburn High School offer the students the opportunity to prepare for entry into (a) the vocational trades, (b) the commercial or business world, or (c)
+- 1. In order to graduate from Auburn High School in 2025 and thereafter, a student must: - A. Earn 24 credits - B. Successfully pass 4 units in English, 2 units of Science, 3 units of Mathematics, 1 unit of U.S. History (plus additional 1/2 in Social Science), 1/2 in Consumers Education, 1/2 unit in Basic Health, and 1/2 unit in Modern U.S. History.
+Finally, students must take at least 1 year of Music, or Art, or Foreign Language, or a Vocational Education course. - Courses in three different curricula at Auburn High School offer the students the opportunity to prepare for entry into (a) the vocational trades, (b) the commercial or business world, or (c) a college or university. - 3.
+In addition to graduation requirements and your future plans, you should keep in mind the following regulations when choosing your courses: